syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Styles.md

 ### Change the Sorting Icon in column headers

 You can load any desired image as the sort icon in the [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid.html) using the GetHeaderSortIndicatorDown and GetHeaderSortIndicatorUp overrides of the [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.DataGridStyle.html) class.
-The following code example illustrates how to change the SortIcon in `SfDataGrid`.
+The following code example illustrates how to change the SortIcon in SfDataGrid.

 {% highlight c# %}